mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-transfer.md

 ![1-2-1-agreement](./assets/diagrams/transfer/1-2-1-agreement.svg)

 Upon receiving the **POST /thirdpartyRequests/transactions** call from the PISP, the DFSP performs some validation such as:
-1. Determine that the `payer` identifer exists, and is one that was issued by this DFSP to the PISP specified in the `FSPIOP-Source`.
+1. Determine that the `payer` identifier exists, and is one that was issued by this DFSP to the PISP specified in the `FSPIOP-Source`.
 2. Confirms that the `Consent` that is identified by the `payer` identifier exists, and is valid.
 3. Confirm that the User's account is active and holds enough funds to complete the transaction.
 4. Any other validation that the DFSP wishes to do.

-Should this validation succeed, the DFSP will generate a unique `transactionId` for the request, and call **PUT /thirdpartyRequests/transactions/{ID}** with this `transactionId` and a `transactionRequestState` of `RECEIVED`.
+Should this validation succeed, the DFSP will generate a unique `transactionId` for the request, and call **PUT /thirdpartyRequests/transactions/**_{ID}_ with this `transactionId` and a `transactionRequestState` of `RECEIVED`.

 This call informs the PISP that the Thirdparty Transaction Request was accepted, and informs them of the final `transactionId` to watch for at a later date.

-If the above validation fail, the DFSP should send a **PUT /thirdpartyRequests/transactions/{ID}/error** call to the PISP, with an error message communicating the failure to the PISP.
+If the above validation fail, the DFSP should send a **PUT /thirdpartyRequests/transactions/**_{ID}_**/error** call to the PISP, with an error message communicating the failure to the PISP.
 See [Error Codes](./data-models.md#errorcodes) for more information.

 ### <a id='ThirdpartyAuthorizationRequest'></a>3.2.2 Thirdparty Authorization Request

 The Payer DFSP (that is, the institution sending funds at the request of the PISP) may then issue a quotation request (**POST /quotes**) to the Payee DFSP (that is, the  institution receiving the funds).
-Upon receiving the **PUT /quotes/{ID}** callback from the Payee DFSP, the Payer DFSP needs to confirm the details of the transaction with the PISP.
+Upon receiving the **PUT /quotes/**_{ID}_ callback from the Payee DFSP, the Payer DFSP needs to confirm the details of the transaction with the PISP.

 They use the API call **POST /thirdpartyRequests/authorizations**.
 The request body is populated with the following fields: